acli/Coursera-subtitles/HCI/Lecture_10.2a_Running_web_experiments-_introduction.markdown

 This is sort of the layout.
 We did a multivariate test,
-which is actually just a big complicated word to describe “trying variations of two different variations of the page.”
+which is actually just a big complicated word to describe “trying variations of two different parts of the page.”
+We did different kinds of media — so the top part of the page.
+And we tried different kinds of buttons.
+A baseline signup rate was 8.26%.
+So these are the different buttons we used and the different media.
+We had four different buttons:
+“Sign Up,” “Learn More,” “Join Us Now,” “Sign Up Now,” and six different media — three images and three videos.